JakubicekRoman/lung_CTPA/README.md

 ## Virtual environment

-* you may use the .bat file for easy instalation and setting of virtual enviroment
+* you may use the ""install_env.bat"" file for easy instalation and setting of virtual enviroment

 or you may manually install in the command window (follow the text in bat file)

+* for env activation for next work in the future, run only activate_env.bat

 ## Data directory structure
 All data needs to be **dicom** files and one patient (case) needs to be in an single folder